Dry Eye Disease

 Risk Factors

-Risk Factors for Dry Eye as reported in the TFOS DEWS II Epidemiology Report are as follows:8
+Risk Factors for Dry Eye as reported in the TFOS DEWS III Digest Epidemiology section are as follows:3

-DED is a complex condition with many contributing factors, making it tricky to diagnose and manage.
-Understanding patients, including their eye health history and lifestyle, helps manage DED more effectively.9 DED usually arises from a mix of factors which can include:
+DED is a complex condition with many contributing factors, making it challenging to diagnose and manage.
+Understanding patients, including their eye health history and lifestyle, helps manage DED more effectively.
+DED usually arises from a mix of factors which can include:

-Hormonal dry eye: Androgens play a crucial role in regulating the lipid and aqueous layers of the tear film.10 Low androgen levels have consistently been linked to the development of DED10
+Hormonal dry eye: Androgens play a crucial role in regulating the lipid and aqueous layers of the tear film3.
+Low androgen levels have consistently been linked to the development of DED9.

-Paediatric dry eye: One study found that dry eye in children is linked to using visual display units and smartphones, with 11.03% of children affected by DED.11 This is thought to be due to a reduced blink rate and an increase in conditions like blepharitis and meibomian gland dysfunction, making dry eye worse
+Paediatric dry eye: One study found that dry eye in children is linked to using visual display units and smartphones, with 11.03% of children affected by DED10.
+This is thought to be due to a reduced blink rate and an increase in conditions like blepharitis and meibomian gland dysfunction, making dry eye worse.

 Cosmetics and dry eye: Using eye cosmetics can lead to corneal nerve irritation, make the tear film hyperosmolar, cause meibomian gland dysfunction, and make the tear film unstable.
-This, in turn, can lead to dry eye symptoms as the makeup migrates onto the surface of the eye13
+This, in turn, can lead to dry eye symptoms as the makeup migrates onto the surface of the eye12 (Laura M. Periman, 2019).

-Medications and Dry eye: Medications play a big role in causing dry eye, specifically iatrogenic dry eye (which is when medical treatment itself causes the problem).
-Click here to find out which medications can lead to DED
+Medications and Dry eye: Medications play a big role in causing dry eye, specifically iatrogenic dry eye3 (which is when medical treatment itself causes the problem).
+Click here to find out which medications can lead to DED.
+[Link to iatrogenic dry eye leaflet]

-Cataract surgery and dry eye: Cataract surgery often leads to DED due to corneal nerve injury but also damage from the toxic components in eye drops.
-In fact, 100% of patients have shown abnormal tear break-up time (TBUT) and DED symptoms 12 weeks after surgery14
+Cataract surgery and dry eye: Cataract surgery often leads to DED3 due to corneal nerve injury but also damage from the toxic components in eye drops.
+In fact, 100% of patients have shown abnormal tear break-up time (TBUT) and DED symptoms 12 weeks after surgery13.

 Signs